HazardJ/Repository/NDA/Source.md

 4.Ti=Return of Materials

 4.sec={Recipient} will, except as otherwise expressly authorized by {Discloser}, not make any copies or duplicates of any {Confidential Information}.
-Any materials or documents that have been furnished by {Discloser} to {Recipient} in connection with the Relationship will be promptly returned by {Recipient}, accompanied by all copies of documentation, within ten (10) days after (a) the Relationship has been rejected or concluded or (b) the written request of {Discloser}.
+Any materials or documents that have been furnished by {Discloser} to {Recipient} in connection with the {Relationship} will be promptly returned by {Recipient}, accompanied by all copies of documentation, within ten (10) days after (a) the Relationship has been rejected or concluded or (b) the written request of {Discloser}.

 5.Ti=No Rights Granted